publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch5/m__us_usc_t23_s504.md

             (B)  __Local educational agency__  __.—__

-            The term “local educational agency” has the meaning given that term in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7801][/us/usc/t20/s7801]).
+            The term “local educational agency” has the meaning given that term in section 8101 of the Elementary and Secondary Education Act of 1965.

             (C)  __State educational agency__  __.—__

-            The term “State educational agency” has the meaning given that term in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7801][/us/usc/t20/s7801]).
+            The term “State educational agency” has the meaning given that term in section 8101 of the Elementary and Secondary Education Act of 1965.

     (e) __Surface Transportation Workforce Development, Training, and Education.—__